Electroencephalography: Method

 The digital EEG signal is stored electronically and can be filtered for display.
 Typical settings for the high-pass filter and a low-pass filter are 0.5–1 Hz and 35–70 Hz respectively.
 The high-pass filter typically filters out slow artifact, such as electrogalvanic signals and movement artifact, whereas the low-pass filter filters out high-frequency artifacts, such as electromyographic signals.
 An additional notch filter is typically used to remove artifact caused by electrical power lines (60 Hz in the United States and 50 Hz in many other countries).

 The EEG signals can be captured with opensource hardware such as OpenBCI and the signal can be processed by freely available EEG software such as EEGLAB or the Neurophysiological Biomarker Toolbox.

 As part of an evaluation for epilepsy surgery, it may be necessary to insert electrodes near the surface of the brain, under the surface of the dura mater.
 This is accomplished via burr hole or craniotomy.
 This is referred to variously as "electrocorticography (ECoG)", "intracranial EEG (I-EEG)" or "subdural EEG (SD-EEG)".
 Depth electrodes may also be placed into brain structures, such as the amygdala or hippocampus, structures, which are common epileptic foci and may not be "seen" clearly by scalp EEG.
 The electrocorticographic signal is processed in the same manner as digital scalp EEG (above), with a couple of caveats.
 ECoG is typically recorded at higher sampling rates than scalp EEG because of the requirements of Nyquist theorem – the subdural signal is composed of a higher predominance of higher frequency components.
 Also, many of the artifacts that affect scalp EEG do not impact ECoG, and therefore display filtering is often not needed.

-A typical adult human EEG signal is about 10 µV to 100 µV in amplitude when measured from the scalp.
+A typical adult human EEG signal is about 10 μV to 100 μV in amplitude when measured from the scalp.

-Since an EEG voltage signal represents a difference between the voltages at two electrodes, the display of the EEG for the reading encephalographer may be set up in one of several ways.
+Since an EEG voltage signal represents a difference between the voltages at two electrodes, the display of the EEG for the reading electroencephalographer may be set up in one of several ways.
 The representation of the EEG channels is referred to as a montage.